Your Oxford SSO Account

 Authenticator Extension for Chrome/Edge/Firefox

-Authenticator Extension is a simple browser plugin that allows you to set up MFA on your desktop/laptop, without needing a phone.
-Their Quickstart guide includes screenshots that may be useful for reference.
+Authenticator Extension is a simple, open source browser extension that allows you to set up MFA on your desktop/laptop, without needing a phone.

 - Install it in your browser